operator-framework/operator-sdk/website/content/en/docs/olm-integration/legacy/generating-a-csv.md

 At this stage in your Operator's development, we only need to worry about generating bundle files;
 bundle images become important once you're ready to [publish][operatorhub] your Operator.

-Bundle metadata contains information about a particular Operator version available in a [registry][operator-registry].
-OLM uses this information to install specific Operator versions and resolve dependencies.

-Of particular note are channels:

-> Channels allow package authors to write different upgrade paths for different users (e.g. beta vs. stable).

-Channels become important when publishing, but we should still be aware of them beforehand as they're required values in our metadata. `generate bundle` writes the channel `alpha` by default.

-Your `deploy/olm-catalog/<operator-name>/metadata/annotations.yaml` and `bundle.Dockerfile`
-contain the same [annotations][bundle-metadata] in slightly different formats.
-In most cases annotations do not need to be modified; if you do decide to modify them, both sets of annotations _must_ be the same to ensure consistent Operator deployment.

 By default `generate bundle` will generate a CSV, copy CRDs, and generate metadata in the bundle format:

 ```console